giampaolo/pyftpdlib/docs/faqs.rst

 This is useful in case you want a quick and dirty way to share a directory without, say, installing and configuring samba.
-Starting from version 0.6.0 options can be passed to the command line (see ``python -m pyftpdlib --help`` to see all available options).
+Starting from version 0.6.0 options can be passed to the command line (see ``python3 -m pyftpdlib --help`` to see all available options).
 Examples:

 Anonymous FTP server with write access:

 .. code-block:: sh

-    $ sudo python -m pyftpdlib -w
+    $ sudo python3 -m pyftpdlib -w
     ~pyftpdlib-1.3.1-py2.7.egg/pyftpdlib/authorizers.py:265: RuntimeWarning: write permissions assigned to anonymous user.
     [I 13-02-20 14:16:36] >>> starting FTP server on 0.0.0.0:8021 <<<
     [I 13-02-20 14:16:36] poller: <class 'pyftpdlib.ioloop.Epoll'>